 1.3.1.
-Document Review / Analysis
+Document Review /Analysis

-The PAD, ESMF, SA and RPF documents of SLMP I & SLMP-II were reviewed to gather information on the program components and sub-components; institutional arrangements used for the implementation of the project and the ESMF; the sub-project types and their anticipated potential environmental and social impacts and/or risks; the proposed mitigation measures and how these were designed to be implemented vis-à-vis the applicable safeguard standards and policies of the country and development partners.
+The Project Appraisal Document (PAD), ESMF, SA and RPF documents of SLMP I & SLMP-II were reviewed to gather information on the program components and sub-components; institutional arrangements used for the implementation of the project and the ESMF; the sub-project types and their anticipated potential environmental and social impacts and/or risks; the proposed mitigation measures and how these were designed to be implemented vis-à-vis the applicable safeguard standards and policies of the country and development partners.
 The information collected from the review was very helpful in putting mechanisms addressing the gaps identified during the preparation of this ESMF.
-The RLLP Project Appraisal Document (PAD) and Project Concept Note (PCN) were also reviewed to understand the project components and sub-components, the institutional arrangement for the implementation of the project, and to identify the project components vis-a-vis the anticipated environmental and social impacts.
+The RLLP (PAD) and Project Concept Note (PCN) were also reviewed to understand the project components and sub-components, the institutional arrangement for the implementation of the project, and to identify the project components vis-a-vis the anticipated environmental and social impacts.

-For the preparation of this ESMF and to collect information with regard to the environmental and social aspects of the project interventions, ESMF documents of AGP I and AGP II, Development Response to Displacement Impact Project (DRDIP), Productive Safety Net Program (PSNP)-IV, and Pastoralist Community Development Project (PCDP)-III were reviewed.
+For the preparation of this ESMF and to collect information with regard to the environmental and social aspects of the project interventions, ESMF documents of Agricultural Growth Program (Phase I and II), Development Bank of Ethiopia (DBE), Development Response to Displacement Impact Project (DRDIP), Productive Safety Net Program (PSNP)-IV, Livestock and Fisheries Sector Development Project (LFSDP), Pastoralist Community Development Project (PCDP)-III and the National REDD+ Secretariat were reviewed.
 Accordingly, the procedures and steps of ESMF; the anticipated potential environmental and social impacts and their mitigation measures; roles and responsibilities of different stakeholders to their project; the methodologies employed in the reviewing and approval process of screened subprojects; and good lessons have been taken that are constructive to this document preparation.

-A thorough review of the relevant environmental management policies, proclamations and guidelines in the country was made to take into account of these policies and laws during preparation of sub-projects and environmental and social management plans to address negative impacts caused from development projects.
-In addition, these documents, especially the proclamations and operational guidelines provide information on environmental and social management issues, the ESIA procedures on different environmental hazards (agricultural, industrial, road, etc...) and relevant institutions.
+A thorough review of the relevant environmental management policies, proclamations and guidelines in the country was made to take into account of these policies and laws during preparation of subprojects and environmental and social management plans to address negative impacts caused from development projects.
+In addition, these documents, especially the proclamations and operational guidelines provide information on environmental and social management issues, the ESIA procedures on different environmental hazards (agricultural, industrial, road, etc.) and relevant institutions.
 The guidelines provide not only the applicable procedures but also suggest appropriate mitigation measures for some anticipated negative impacts.
-These are listed in this ESMF to serve as references for the preparation and implementation of environmental and social management plan.
+These are listed in this ESMF to serve as references for the preparation and implementation of Environmental and Social Management Plan (ESMP).